InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 ## The self-testing process

-Try the free tests firsts.
+Try the free tests first.
 AWS provides practice exam questions for each official exam along with an Exam Guide here: [Browse Exams](https://aws.amazon.com/certification/exams/?nc2=sb_ce_exm)

 There are other free exams online and very cheap ones in the Android Play Store but those are mostly a waste of time.